sdziallas/comp55/docs/labs/1-JavaEclipse.md

 # STEP 9 – Submit confirmation by uploading a picture to Canvas

-To get credit for this lab, what you'll do is submit an image of you running this hello world program to canvas, but using your own name instead.
-The image should be of the program, similar to the one in the image above.
+To get credit for this lab, what you'll do is submit an image of you entire eclipse running this hello world program to canvas, but using your own name instead.
+The image should be of the program, similar to the one in the image above, and the source code should be showing with the step 8 color scheme.
 To get full credit however, **use a for loop, make sure the java file is showing and have the for loop repeat the salutation three times**.
 So it would be something like